Nomagno/Halfive/docs/HWVM_SPEC.md

 #### The Half-World virtual machine, henceforth referred to HWVM, is a standardized, but not fully defined, execution engine for code.
 This code may be interpreted directly from the assembly format, executed directly from the binary format, or executed in any other equivalent way.

 ### The HWVM Instruction notation
 #### The instruction set for the virtual machine is composed of precisely 16 instructions, whose functioning is documented with the following notation: `inst ARG1 ARG2 ARG3`, where ARGx may be noted as either Vx, Rx, or ID.
-There are two types of arguments: literals and addresses.
-Literals are enclosed in square brackets `[XXXX]`, and addresses are not `XXXX`.
-Both are always written down in hexadecimal base when not talking about the binary format.
-Arguments of type Vx take both literals and addresses, those of type Rx take only addresses, and the ones denoted ID take only literals.
+There are three types of arguments: literals, pointers, and addresses.
+Literals are enclosed in square brackets `[XXXX]`, pointers in keys `{XXXX}`, and addresses are not `XXXX`.
+All are always written down in hexadecimal base when not talking about the binary format.
+Arguments of type Vx take literals, pointers and addresses, those of type Rx take only addresses and pointers, and the ones denoted ID take only literals.
+POINTERS AND LITERALS SHALL NEVER BE COMBINED IN AN INSTRUCTION'S ARGUMENTS

 ### HWVM Memory layout (Code memory and data memory)
 #### IMPORTANT NOTE: ALL MEMORY IN CODE AND DATA MEMBERS HAS TO BE INITIALIZED TO 0 (ZERO)!